Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

 <td></td>
 <td>Daily</td>
 <td style="background: #CC3333;"></td>
-<td><em>Population size divided by cases from the last 14 days</em>.
+<td><em>Cases from the last 14 days per 100k population</em>.
 Because of the 14-day incubation period, the cases identified in that time period are the most likely to be transmissible.
 This metric is the number of such &ldquo;contagious&rdquo; individuals relative to the population, so a greater number indicates more likely continued spread of disease.</td>
 <td><span><span><a href="https://usafacts.org/issues/coronavirus/" target="_blank">USA Facts</a></span></span></td>
 </tr>
 <tr>